-The maximum predicted total vertical subsidence is 1950 mm for both the existing/approved WYLW17 to WYLW23 and the modified WYLW24 to WYLW26 and it represents 65 % of the maximum mining height of 3.0 m.
-The maximum predicted subsidence movements occur above the finishing (i.e. north-eastern) ends WYLW17 to WYLW23 and above the eastern part of WYLW24 to WYLW26, where the depths of cover are the shallowest.
+The maximum predicted total vertical subsidence is 1950 mm and it represents 65 % of the maximum mining height of 3.0 m.
+The maximum predicted subsidence movements occur above the eastern parts of WYLW24 to WYLW26, where the depths of cover are the shallowest.

-The maximum predicted total tilt is 80 mm/m (i.e. 8.0% or 1 in 12) for the existing/approved WYLW17 to WYLW23 and 75 mm/m (i.e. 7.5% or 1 in 13) for the modified WYLW24 to WYLW26.
-The maximum predicted tilts occur where the depths of cover are the shallowest.
+The maximum predicted total tilt is 75 mm/m (i.e. 7.5 % or 1 in 13).
+The maximum predicted tilt occurs adjacent to the tailgate of WYLW24 where the depths of cover are the shallowest.

-The maximum predicted total conventional curvature is greater than 3.0 km-1 and it represents a minimum radius of curvature of less than 0.3 km.
+The maximum predicted total hogging and sagging curvatures are greater than 3.0 km-1 and they represent minimum radii of curvature of less than 0.3 km.
 The maximum curvatures are localised and therefore they do not necessarily represent the overall (i.e. macro) ground movements.
 The magnitudes of the localised curvatures greater than 3.0 km-1 become less meaningful and, therefore, the specific values have not been presented.

-The predicted conventional subsidence effects vary across the SBEUM mining area as the result of, amongst other factors, variations in the depths of cover and seam thickness.
-The predicted vertical subsidence varies between the south-western and north-eastern ends of the existing/approved WYLW17 to WYLW23 and between the western and eastern areas above the modified WYLW24 to WYLW26, as shown in Drawings Nos.
-MSEC1224-10 to MSEC1224-13.
+The predicted conventional subsidence effects vary across the mining area as the result of, amongst other factors, variations in the depths of cover and seam thickness.
+The predicted vertical subsidence varies between the western and eastern areas above WYLW24 to WYLW26, as shown in Drawings Nos.
+MSEC1317-10 to MSEC1317-12.
 It can also be inferred from the spacing of the contours shown in these drawings, that the predicted tilts and curvatures also vary over the lengths of the longwalls.

-To illustrate this variation, the predicted profiles of vertical subsidence, tilt and curvature have been determined along two prediction lines.
-The predicted subsidence effects along Prediction Lines 1 and 2 are shown in Figs. C.01 and C.02, respectively, in Appendix C. The locations of these prediction lines are shown in Drawings Nos.
-MSEC1224-10 to MSEC1224-13.
-The predicted profiles based on the Modified Layout are shown as the cyan and blue lines.
-The predicted profiles based on the MOD 17 Layout are shown as the dashed purple lines for comparison.
+To illustrate this variation, the predicted profiles of vertical subsidence, tilt and curvature have been determined along three prediction lines.
+The predicted subsidence effects along Prediction Lines 1 to 3 are shown in Figs. C.01 to C.03, respectively, in Appendix C. The locations of these prediction lines are shown in Drawings Nos.
+MSEC1317-10 to MSEC1317-12.